Skip to content

 [root@pikvm ~]# ro

-For your own access to PiKVM OS, you will still have SSH.
+For your own access to PiKVM OS, you still have SSH.

 Changing the Linux password